kingdave4/aws-weather-api/README.md

 # Weather Dashboard

-### Welcome to my first devops challenge of the 30 Days of DevOps Challenge!.
+### Welcome to my first devops challenge of the 30 Days Challenge!.
 I am excited to start this journey of learning cloud technologies and tackling  all the hands-on projects together.